Ratstail91/Toy/docs/spec.md

 ## Import-As

 `import` is used to load variables from the host - several optional libraries will be provided this way, as well.
-The import keyword can only take a string as it's argument, followed by an optional "as" which stores the results under a different name.
+The import keyword can only take a valid variable name as it's argument, followed by an optional "as" which stores the results under a different name.

 ```
-import "standard";
+import standard;

 print standard.clock(); //the clock function is provided by standard

-import "standard" as std;
+import standard as std;

 print std.clock(); //standard becomes a dictionary called "std"
 ```